Richland Mall (South Carolina)

-Richland Mall was an enclosed shopping mall near the intersection of Forest Drive and Beltline Blvd in Columbia, South Carolina.
-The interior mall space has been closed to the public since early 2022, however, its last anchor store, Belk, and junior anchor Barnes & Noble continue to operate with their own exterior access.
-There are two additional vacant anchor stores that have both been largely vacant for over 15 years.
+Richland Mall was an enclosed shopping mall near the intersection of Forest Drive and Beltline Blvd in Forest Acres, South Carolina within the greater Columbia Metropolitan Area.
+The interior mall space has been closed to the public since early 2022.
+However, its last anchor store, Belk, continued to operate until early September 2023.
+A Barnes & Noble continued to operate as a junior anchor with its own exterior access until December 31, 2023.
+There are two additional empty anchor stores (formerly Dillard's and Parisian) that have both been largely vacant since the late 2000s.
 The mall's last inline tenant, Columbia Children's Theatre, moved out on February 1, 2023.
 The mall has never received a major renovation and has an ornate late 1980s-early 1990s interior aesthetic.
+The mall is currently undergoing demolition as of October 2024.